KonradIT/goprohero/README.md

 * Lots of settings
 * Profiles (action, indoor, cinematic)
 * HeroControl: notification with controls for the lockscreen, android wear, etc...
-* Android Wear watch app
+* Android Wear watch app with controls and profiles
 * Android Auto support
 * Compatible with HERO2/HERO3 White, Silver and Black/HERO3+ Black and Silver/HERO4 Black and Silver
 * View camera status (pics left/taken, mode/submode, etc...) and the buttons will be overlayed depending on the camera's status